Dominican University Advantages

 We offer hundreds of avenues at the undergraduate and graduate levels to explore career interests and experience diverse cultures and international environments.
 And we organize and support 60+ projects and learning experiences that contribute effectively to the good of local and global communities.

-- Career-enhancing opportunities—Four pre-professional programs, five fifth- and sixth-year masters degrees, multiple locations, full-time and part-time schedules, evening classes and certification and endorsement programs
+- Career-enhancing opportunities—Five pre-professional programs, six fifth- and sixth-year masters degrees, multiple locations, full-time and part-time schedules, evening classes and certification and endorsement programs

 - Proven mentors—Professors combine strong academic credentials and passion for teaching with real-world expertise and robust professional connections

-- Strategic partnerships—Combined/dual degree programs through key alliances with McCormick Theological Seminary, Loyola University Chicago and Northwestern University
+- Strategic partnerships—Combined/dual degree programs through key alliances with the John Marshall Law School, McCormick Theological Seminary and Loyola University Chicago

 - Ideal location—Scenic main campus on 37 wooded acres in suburban River Forest, minutes from downtown Chicago with access to the city's internships, career opportunities, arts, entertainment and shopping

-- University type—Private, not-for-profit, coed; Master's Colleges & Universities L classification
+- University type—Private, not-for-profit, coed; Master's Colleges & Universities- Larger Programs

 - Origins—Founded in 1901 as St. Clara College in Sinsinawa, Wisconsin; relocated to River Forest, Illinois in 1922 and renamed Rosary College; expanded to become Dominican University in 1997